BrittanyMueller/Beeverse/readme.md

 Official builds can be obtained off of our ci/cd pipeline.
 We offer Linux, Windows, and Unofficial Mac support(Never tested) This is the best way to play our game as it will be more optimized and allow for a better experience. https://gitlab.larrycloud.ca/cis4820/Beeverse

+# Disclaimer
+Save and Load functionality do not currently exist and buttons were left in the game as we plan to expand this as a personal project after submissions and we not part of our original plan besides as a stretch goal
 # Third party assets

 - Resources Icons - gotten from https://www.flaticon.com/